bcurran3/ChocolateyPackages/wot-firefox/readme.md

+####PACKAGING NOTE: This addon will be installed for all profiles.
+You can not remove the addon through Firefox - only manually by removing the folder from \extensions or by uninstalling the package.
+You will have to confirm in Firefox if you want to enable the addon (thats a security feature of Firefox).
+You can Disable it within Firefox.
+Subsequent updates should be dealt with automatically by Firefox.

 ***

 Like my [original Chocolatey add-ons and packages](https://chocolatey.org/search?q=tag%3Abcurran3)? or my [400+ other program packages](https://chocolatey.org/profiles/bcurran3)?
 Find them useful?
 Appreciate my hard work, time, and effort?